 - 4.1 Staff are encouraged to raise any matters that concern them relating to the Council's method of operation.
 Concerns can be raised in the certainty that they will be treated seriously and properly investigated in a confidential manner.
 Where staff feel unable to raise concerns with their immediate supervisor they may deal with another departmental manager.
-Failing this, they should raise concerns with: - the Chief Executive and Chief Finance Officer; - the Executive Director; or - any Corporate Manager. - 4.2 Members may wish to raise concerns with: - the Chairman of the Council; - the Chairman of the Corporate Governance Committee. - 4.3 When raising concerns, staff and Members can be assured that confidences will be respected.
+Failing this, they should raise concerns with: - The Chief Executive and Chief Finance Officer: - The Executive Director; or - Any Corporate Manager. - 4.2 Members may wish to raise concerns with: - The Chairman of the Council; - The Chairman of the Corporate Governance Committee - The Leader of the Council - The Chairman of the Scrutiny and Overview Committee. - 4.3 When raising concerns, staff and Members can be assured that confidences will be respected.
 Any allegation of theft, fraud and corruption will be dealt with in a thorough, prompt, professional and impartial manner. - 4.4 Members of the public, organisations, Council suppliers and contractors are also encouraged to raise any issues that concern them through the channels listed above.